jashugan/ca-timed-node-traversal/README.md

 I'm not a huge fan of object-oriented programming, and avoid it where reasonable.
 I just find it easier to test and reason about when there's no strangely mutating state that I need to keep track of.
 For passing around data, I used named tuples here, but I also really like using Data Classes.

 I've type-hinted most of the code here, though I've probably missed a couple of spots.
 It's super helpful for PyCharm's validator.
 I didn't run mypy on the code.

+### Continuous Integration

+I was hopeful to have enough time to write a quick GitHub Actions workflow to run the tests and do code formatting.
+As it is, I spent longer than I expected on this "homework", so I dropped that idea.